Softanglez-Coder/diucse-alumni-api/README.md

 # Contributing

 We welcome contributions to this project!
 If you have any ideas, bug fixes, or improvements, please feel free to open a pull request.
-Before contributing, please read our [contributing guidelines](./CONTRIBUTING.md).
+Before contributing, please read our [contributing guidelines][contributing_guideline].

 # License
 This project is licensed under the MIT License.
 See the [LICENSE][license] file for details.